minixli/pomelo-citrus/README.md

 ## Todo

-This gem is under development now, remaining about 30% of the workload to do including the tests.
+This gem is under development now, remaining about 30% of the work to do including the tests.

 ## Links